Feng shui of Paris

 The best way to get to Paris from London is by Eurostar.
 Once in Paris, metro and foot are the best modes of transport.
 You can try the bikes but I’m not sure about them, to be honest.
 Retro tours on motorcycles is another mode of transport you can try to see Paris in a day or water Batobus tour is another one.
 Parisian metro has a distinct aroma, coming from the cleaning liquid they use.
 At one point, they tried a different cleaning material and people object because it didn’t smell the same.
 So you can say, that Paris has a distinct olfactory vibe (not to mention all the top brands such as Channel number 5, Dior and Opium).

-High, panoramic views of Paris
+High, panoramic views of Paris to appreciate feng shui patterns

 There are several good places to have an overview of Paris.
 Tour de Eiffel is one of the obvious ones if you fancy queuing for hours or walking countless steps.
 There are 30 replicas of Eiffel tower around the world.
 Montparnasse Tower is a good alternative to the Eiffel Tower and has the highest roof terrace in Paris and Europe’s fastest lift which for lift fanatics is an attraction of itself.
-From Montparnasse Tower Panoramic Observation Dec, you can see all top power places such as the Eiffel tower, Arc the Triumph, Louvre, Notre Dame, Champs Elysées, and the rest.
+From Montparnasse Tower Panoramic Observation Deck, you can see all top power places such as the Eiffel tower, Arc the Triumph, Louvre, Notre Dame, Champs Elysées, and the rest.

 Visual art and graffiti

 If you don’t want to spend time in art galleries, street art and graffiti is a good alternative.
-You can use the street map app to guide you to the most visual graffitis in Paris
+You can use the street map app to guide you to the most visual graffitis in Paris.

 The energy of food in Paris

+The number of eating options in Paris is overwhelming making the French capital’s most dynamic and varied dining heaven destination.
+But where to start?
 The oldest Parisian cafe is Café Procope which was open in 1686 and also works as a museum for its famous patrons such as Voltaire, Marie Antoinette.
 Snails are one of the most famous dishes you can try there.

 The green hour, around 5 pm is the drinking time, named in reference to absynthe – also known as ‘green fairy’ – very strong alcohol which was banned in 1914 for a century.